volontariato internazionale, antirazzismo, pace, diritti

 ReykjavEk is a dynamic, modern city that lives in harmony with nature, using renewable energy sources.
 The worlds northernmost capital bridges the Atlantic, between Europe and North America.
 ReykjavEk is spread across a peninsula with a panoramic view of the mountains and the Atlantic.
 It is an international city with a lively cosmopolitan cultural scene surrounded by beautiful nature.Some excursions (e.g. to the Golden Circle, Hot River hike and/or South Shore) can be arranged at discount fares if there is free time after the camp workshops/sessions.It may be very cold and/or rainy, so we recommend bringing warm and waterproof clothes (underlayers, overcoats, scarves, gloves and hats) and good walking shs, as some of the activities take place outdoors.

 SEEDS participants will stay in a house in ReykjavEk.
 The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
-As participants sleep in shared rooms with up to 6 people, everyone is expected to behave considerately.
+Participants sleep in shared rooms with up to 6 people so everyone is expected to behave considerately.
 Please bring your own towel.
 Participants will receive food supplies and be in charge of the cooking and cleaning activities.
 Note the food SEEDS provides will be vegetarian.
 Do not forget to bring some traditional/typical food, drinks, recipes, music or games from your country for the intercultural evening.
 Be aware some items or ingredients may be expensive in Iceland and you will need to buy them yourselves or bring them from your country.

-Participation fee EUR 400 (Euros).
+Participation fee EUR 450 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
 It includes transportation from the meeting point to the camp (on the first day) and the night photography workshop.

 Language:English